Educational Structure

 - Final examination

-MINING II – MACHINE LEARNING AND TEXT MINING
+MINING I – MACHINE LEARNING AND TEXT MINING

 - NLP introduction and levels of analysis (syntax, semantics)